Leverhulme Trust Research Fellow

 a) Book chapters

-1. Svyatko, S. V., in press: "The Diet of the Afanasyevo Population on the Data from Stable Isotope Analysis, Dental Palaeopathology Analysis and Statistical Analysis of Associated Burials".
+Svyatko, S. V., 2010: "The Diet of the Afanasyevo Population on the Data from Stable Isotope Analysis, Dental Palaeopathology Analysis and Statistical Analysis of Associated Burials".
 In: N.F.
 Stepanova, A.V.
 Polyakov, S. S. Tur and P. I. Shulga (eds.).
 Afanasyevskiy Sbornik.
 Barnaul: Azbuka.
 P. 225-233.
 In Russian.

-2. Svyatko, S. V. and A. V. Polyakov, 2009: "New radiocarbon dates of the Bronze - Early Iron Age sites of the Middle Yenisey".
+Svyatko, S. V., A. V. Polyakov, 2009: "New radiocarbon dates of the Bronze - Early Iron Age sites of the Middle Yenisey".
 In: Yu.
 F. Kiryushin and A. A. Tishkin (resp. eds).
 Rol Estestvenno-Nauchnyh Metodov v Arheologicheskih Issledovaniyah.
 Barnaul: Altai State University Press.
 P. 146-149.
 In Russian.

-3. Svyatko, S., E. Murphy, R. Schulting and J. Mallory, 2008: "Diet of the Bronze to Early Iron Age populations of the Minusinsk Basin (Southern Siberia) according to the data from carbon and citrogen stable isotope analysis: preliminary report".
+Svyatko, S., E. Murphy, R. Schulting, J. Mallory, 2008: "Diet of the Bronze to Early Iron Age populations of the Minusinsk Basin (Southern Siberia) according to the data from carbon and nitrogen stable isotope analysis: preliminary report".
 In: A. A. Tishkin (ed.).
 Drevniye i Srednevekovyye Kochevniki Tsentralnoy Azii.
 Barnaul: Azbuka.
 P. 213-216.
 In Russian.

 b) Journal papers